Advancing NIH’s Mission Through a Unified Strategy

 Artificial intelligence:

 Artificial intelligence breakthroughs provide exciting new possibilities for science and medicine, but require careful, rigorous research to fulfill their promise.
-The NIH will develop an AI Strategic Plan to enhance transparency in AI models, develop replication standards for AI use in research, and expedite the research, development, and translation of AI discoveries to benefit patients.
+The NIH developed an AI Strategic Plan to enhance transparency in AI models, develop replication standards for AI use in research, and expedite the research, development, and translation of AI discoveries to benefit patients.
 The plan will consider strategic architecture, high-impact AI use cases, new opportunities to use AI for agency operations, and best practices for validating AI in healthcare delivery.

 Nutrition: